holgerbrandl/kalasim/docs/userguide/docs/index.md

 ---

+!!! tip "Meet kalasim at the WSC22"
-TIP: Meet our team at the [Winter Simulation Conference 2022](https://meetings.informs.org/wordpress/wsc2022/) in Singapore!
+    Meet our team at the [Winter Simulation Conference 2022](https://meetings.informs.org/wordpress/wsc2022/) in Singapore!
 We will be there joining the simulation community for great week of discussion, processing modelling & analytics.
 Read the full [announcement](articles/2022-11-25-kalasim-at-wsc22.md).

 ---